 - 7.7 The proposed single storey classroom extensions to Junior School are considered to be acceptable in terms of design, scale and appearance.
 This element of the proposal will occupy the position towards the central area of the existing Junior School building within the area and as such it will not be readily visible from the street scene.
 Furthermore it will be screened by the existing boundary treatment.
-The proposed extensions will have a similar design to the existing building and as such it will be in keeping and sympathetic addition to the original building.
-Additionally it will appear subservient to its host as it will have a lower ridge height than the existing building and proportionate to the main building.
+The proposed extensions will have a similar design to the existing building and as such it will appear subservient to its host as it will have a lower ridge height than the existing building and proportionate to the main building.
 The extensions are proposed to be constructed of matching materials which is appropriate in appearance terms.
-Due to the scale and design, the proposed extensions will be seen in context of its host building.
-It is therefore considered that the proposed extensions will not have an adverse impact upon the visual amenity of the local area. - 7.8 The proposed glazed walkway canopy is also considered to be acceptable in terms of design, scale and appearance.
+Due to the scale and design, the proposed extensions will be seen in context of its host an adverse impact upon the visual amenity of the local area. - 7.8 The proposed glazed walkway canopy is also considered to be acceptable in terms of design, scale and appearance.
 The proposed canopy will be situated to the northern elevation of the existing Junior School building and due to the topography and boundary treatment, the proposal will not be readily visible from the street scene.
 It is considered that the scale and external finish of the proposed canopy is sympathetic to the existing school site.
 Additionally the design is well formed with mostly glazing applied on all sides to reduce the impact of solid brick.
 It is considered that the structure with respect to its style and appearance will achieve a satisfactorily match with the main body of the existing building.
 Overall, in design and visual amenity terms, the proposed canopy is therefore considered to be acceptable. - 7.9 The proposed single storey extensions and glazed walkway canopy will not conflict with the existing school building and is not inappropriate for a school site.
 Additionally the external fixed mounted lighting proposed within the perimeter of the proposed extensions and glazed canopy and existing Junior School building is considered acceptable.
 This element of external lighting is not considered to have an adverse impact on the visual amenity.
 Therefore it is considered that the design and scale of the proposal is acceptable and consistent with Paragraph 124-127 of the NPPF and PPG guidance in terms of design because of it being of an appropriate design, optimising the use of the site and an enhancement to the school sites general amenity. - 7.10 Additionally, the proposal is considered compliant with the Harrogate District Core Strategy Policy SG4 and Harrogate District Local Plan 'saved' Policy HD20 which states that the scale, density, layout and design should make the most efficient use of land and being proportionate to the context of the site.